stjude/cis-x/src/seed/README.md

 The following files (sans CGC) are created by `cis-X seed`.
 They are all required to run cis-X.

-  * `cancer_gene_census.v87.txt`: Tiers 1 and 2 [Cancer Gene Census] (CGC) from
+  * `cancer_gene_census.txt`: Tiers 1 and 2 [Cancer Gene Census] (CGC) from
     COSMIC in TSV.
+While cis-X is tested with version 87, newer version should work.
 This file requires an account and is not automatically downloaded.

   * `GRCh37-lite.2bit`: Converted from [`GRCh37-lite.fa`] to 2bit using
     [faToTwoBit].